lj-ditrapani/SWE430/markdown/example2.markdown

         toDecimal: toDecimal
     };

-fail
-result undefined
+Run the tests.
+Now the test executes all the assertions, but each assertions fails because the result is `undefined`.

+Now we can define the body of `replaceTwoCharacters()` function.
+The function should check if `twoCharacters` is found in `string`.
-Define body of replace two characters function `replaceTwoCharacters` If `twoCharacters` is found in string, replace it with `replacement`.
+If `twoCharacters` is found in string, it should replace it with `replacement`.

     // code.js
     function replaceTwoCharacters(string, twoCharacters, replacement) {